-He talked about how you don’t feel failure until it happens and cites the drop of sales of Garmin and Tom Tom after 2008 in the light of Google Maps.
-They simple missed the signs in the market.
+He talked about how you don’t feel failure until it happens and cites the dip of sales of Garmin and Tom Tom after 2008 in the light of Google Maps.
+They simply missed the signs in the market.

 He showed the classic clip of Steve Ballmer dissing the iPhone as an example of being either blind or willfully ignoring the warning signs of a revolution that can wash a product away.